Monday, December 27, 2010

 Linda and Pat

-Linda, Pat (s/v Mobetah), Jan (s/v Jocks Lodge) and Heather (Casa Guatemala)
+Linda, Pat (s/v Mobetah), Jan (s/v Jocks Lodge), and Heather (Casa Guatemala)

 Backpackers is owned by Casa Guatemala and provides employment opportunities for the older children.
 Christmas Eve, Santa arrives at Casa Guatemala on a large launcha brightly decorated with lights and outfitted with reindeer and sleigh.
-We arrived in the Monkey Bay launcha to large group of excited children on the piers waiting for Santa.
+We arrived in the Monkey Bay launch to a large group of excited children on the piers waiting for Santa.

-It is the tradition at Casa Guatemala, that Santa first visits the children living at the orphanage.
+It is the tradition at Casa Guatemala that Santa first visits the children living at the orphanage.
 He did this in one of the dormitories.
 The gifts were handed out by Santa to each child as their name was called.

 Santa delivering gifts

-After this Santa moved on to an area where the local children and their families were waiting for his arrival.
+After this, Santa moved on to an area where the local children and their families were waiting for his arrival.
 There were literally hundreds of waiting children.
-When Santa arrived he was rushed by the children but they soon organized in a single file line beginning with the youngest and ending with the older children, to match the way the gifts were arranged.
+When Santa arrived, he was rushed by the children, but they soon organized in a single file line beginning with the youngest and ending with the older children, to match the way the gifts were arranged.

 Waiting to see Santa

-Children of Casa Guatemala enjoying turkey dinner
+Children of Casa Guatemala are enjoying a turkey dinner

 Casa Guatemala

 We plan to depart Monkey Bay Marina as soon as we can get some favorable winds.
-The winds are generally from the east and we need to go east so it may take a little while.
+The winds are generally from the east, and we need to go east, so it may take a little while.

 Sunday, December 26, 2010